-Cap (before Fund Fees and Expenses) Cap (after Fund Fees and Expenses) 6.55% 6.43% Buffer (before Fund Fees and Expenses) Buffer (after Fund Fees and Expenses) Starting at 4.99% and ending at 14.99% Starting at 4.99% and ending at 14.87% Deep Downside Protection (before Fund Fees and Expenses) Deep Downside Protection (after Fund Fees and Expenses) 25.00% 25.12% Fund Fees and Expenses are derived from the "Annual Fund Operating Expenses" table includifier over the Outcome Period. uded in the Fund's Prospectus dated December 17, 2024.
-Actual Fund Fees and Expenses may
+Cap (before Fund Fees and Expenses) Cap (after Fund Fees and Expenses) 6.55% 6.43% Buffer (before Fund Fees and Expenses) Buffer (after Fund Fees and Expenses) Starting at 4.99% and ending at 14.99% Starting at 4.99% and ending at 14.87% Deep Downside Protection (before Fund Fees and Expenses) Deep Downside Protection (after Fund Fees and Expenses) 25.00% 25.12%

+Fund Fees and Expenses are derived from the "Annual Fund Operating Expenses" table included in the Fund's Prospectus dated December 17, 2024.
+Actual Fund Fees and Expenses may differ over the Outcome Period.